Pradeepiit/hf0/README.md

 Execute `demo.m` file by replacing `filename` variable with the respective audio file.

 ## Sample Experiments
-Some experiments are performed against the standard [pYIN](https://ieeexplore.ieee.org/document/6853678) and [CREPE](https://arxiv.org/abs/1802.06182) methods.
-As pitch contour is not available for all the audio samples, the estimated pitch is overlayed over the spectrogram.
+Some experiments are conducted over audio files from varied datasets and **hf0** is compared with the standard [pYIN](https://ieeexplore.ieee.org/document/6853678) and [CREPE](https://arxiv.org/abs/1802.06182) based pitch estimation methods.
+As pitch contour is not available for all the audio samples, the estimated pitch is superimposed over the spectrogram.

 ## Pitch Contour of a neutral speech taken from [CMU-ARCTIC](http://www.festvox.org/cmu_arctic/) Dataset